 Very few medical doctors are trained in eating disorder recovery, and it is unlikely that your child’s regular physician has specific training in eating disorder treatment beyond identifying the minimum weight threshold that indicates anorexia.
 This means that many doctors inadvertently trigger eating disorder behaviors due to a lack of knowledge about how to treat someone who is in recovery.
 This lack of knowledge is not from a lack of caring.
-It’s just that very few of us become well-versed in eating disorders unless we are specifically trained or love someone who suffers from an eating disorder.
+It’s just that very few doctors become well-versed in eating disorders unless specifically trained.

 We can’t protect our children from a world that triggers eating disorders, but we can do something to help prevent accidental triggering from people whom we trust to care for our kids.
 We created a letter for you to provide your child’s medical doctors to minimize triggers at the doctor’s office.
-It may surprise you to know that many of us in recovery find that a visit to our general practitioner, OBGYN, etc., can lead to relapse.
+It may surprise you to know that many people in eating disorder recovery find doctors visits very triggering.

 Please review this letter with your child’s treatment team to gain their feedback.